isabella232/dynamise/README.md

 # Error Reporting

-A small not on error reporting:
+A small note on error reporting:
 Please make sure to always use a `.catch()` block when working with the API, otherwise you might miss some errors.

 ```javascript